uwescience/MinWA/motivation.md

 **Background**

-In 2014, Seattle (occupied Duwamish land) was the first major city to pass a \$15 minimum wage.
+In 2014, Seattle (occupied Coast Salish land) was the first major city to pass a \$15 minimum wage.
 Policymakers hoped that higher wages for low-paid workers would reduce inequality and poverty and make Seattle workers and their families better off.
 However, Seattle’s $15 wage phase-in coincided with another economic jolt—the rapid influx of tens of thousands of high-paid technology workers.

 Increased housing prices and development, particularly high-end housing, exacerbated by these new tech workers, have led to further gentrification.
 As a result, low-wage workers are being priced out of Seattle housing just as the raise to $15 took effect.